-Trump: 'Who pays for the wall?
-We didn't discuss'
+Mexican president disputes Trump over border wall payment discussion

 Trump, who listened to his host's long remarks with a somber look on his face while a woman stood beside him at the podium translating for him, said that Mexicans were "spectacular" people when it was his turn to talk.

-But he laid bare disagreements between the two men when he said it was imperative to stop the "tremendous outlow" of jobs from the United States over the southern border, and that NAFTA had benefited Mexico more than the US.
+But he laid bare disagreements between the two men when he said it was imperative to stop the "tremendous outflow" of jobs from the United States over the southern border, and that NAFTA had benefited Mexico more than the US.
 And he stood up for America's right to build a "physical barrier or wall" on its territory to stop illegal immigration and drug traffickers.
+Trump warned that NAFTA would have to be renegotiated.

 Trump's calls for deporting all undocumented workers, labeling many Mexican immigrants "rapists" and "criminals," and plan to build a wall along the border -- that Mexico would pay for -- have earned him withering criticism from Peña Nieto, as well as many independents and moderate Republicans.